-The effects of climate change can be particularly harmful to young children’s health, development, and school readiness.
+Children, despite being least responsible for climate change, will live with its impacts their entire lives.
+The effects of climate change are particularly harmful to young children’s health, development, and school readiness.
 Extreme weather events, increasing air pollution, eco-anxiety, and toxic stress threaten the future of childhood.
 The early years ecosystem is vast, complex, and fragmented, existing in childcare centers, family homes, and the pediatric healthcare system.
 Yet little attention has been paid within the U.S. to this intersection of climate change and childhood.

 The Early Years Climate Task Force